Euphorbia ritchiei 'Variegata'

-Euphorbia ritchiei 'Variegata', also known as Monadenium ritchiei 'Variegata', is an attractive succulent plant that forms fleshy, short, thick, variegated stems.
+Euphorbia ritchiei 'Variegata', also known as Monadenium ritchiei 'Variegata', is an attractive succulent that forms short, fleshy, thick variegated stems.
 It offsets freely and produces large, beautifully variegated leaves.
-The stems are decumbent, with small spines, up to 2 feet (60 cm) long and up to 1.2 inches (3 cm) in diameter.
+Stems are decumbent, with small spines, up to 2 feet (60 cm) long and up to 1.2 inches (3 cm) in diameter.
 The cyathia are hot pink.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.